Visit Colorado State Extension office for more news, tools and resources.

 What are weeds?

 We can say that weeds are plants whose undesirable qualities outweigh their good points.
-In the US, crop losses and weed control programs are in the tens of billions of dollars each year.
+In the U.S., crop losses due to weeds and weed control programs cost tens of billions of dollars each year.

 Weeds are naturally strong competitors and those weeds that can best compete always tend to dominate.
 We may breed plants for yield, while nature breeds plants for survival.
 (D. Ligenfelter)